okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 ## Logo guidelines

 A clear and well-designed logo helps customers find your app integration in the OIN and ensures that your brand is well represented.
-When you create your app submission in the OIN manager, make sure you upload a customer-recognizable graphic.
+When you create your app submission, make sure you upload a customer-recognizable graphic.

-The app logo that you submit to the OIN Manager in the **General Settings** > **App icon** field must conform to the following:
+The submitted app logo must conform to the following:

 * Submit a logo file that's less than one MB.
 * Submit a logo image with one of the following dimensions: